mickeytheq/ZoopDocs/docs/automaticnumbering/AutomaticNumbering.md

 ## Ordering tweaks

-If you use the [InvestigatorSignatureFor](../shared/instructions/Instructions.md#instruction--link-investigator-mini-card) to link signatures to their investigator, Zoop will order the linked signatures immediately after the investigator card, overriding the rules above.
+If you use the [InvestigatorSignatureFor](../shared/instructions/Instructions.md#instruction--link-signatures-to-investigator) instruction to link signatures to their investigator, Zoop will order the linked signatures immediately after the investigator card, overriding the rules above.

 ## Encounter set numbering